KaemonIsland/sql-cheatsheet/README.md

 # sql-cheatsheet

-A cheat sheat for MySQL/SQL usage.
+A cheat sheet for MySQL/SQL usage.

 # Tips